zzhangjii/learning-library/workshops/dvcs-5/LabGuide100.md

 This section focuses on getting started with OAC5 DV and introducing users to the DV interface.

-Key Take Aways from this lab:
+Key takeaways from this lab:
-- Starting up an Autonomous OAC instance
+- Starting an Autonomous OAC instance
 - Learning and getting acclimatized to the DV interface

 ### 1a) Provisioning an Oracle Autonomous Analytics Cloud Instance